So the time has come to take the plunge and become a yoga teacher! Congrats.

 There are some pros and cons for doing yoga online rather than in person.
 While in-person trainings are hard to beat, as it is much more of an immersive experience that gives you a level of depth that is hard to compare, an online course is not without its advantages.
 In-person training definitely wins if you are looking for hands-on teaching, a community, full immersive experience, a yogic lifestyle, or a retreat-like experience.

-In comparison, an on online course wins is you are looking for flexibility, an affordable option, to deepen your practice, if you can’t travel, would like to expose yourself to different aspects of yoga, or have a busy life and just want to expose yourself to something different.
+In comparison, an on online YTTC course wins if you are looking for flexibility, an affordable option, to deepen your practice, if you can’t travel, would like to expose yourself to different aspects of yoga, or have a busy life and just want to expose yourself to something different.

 When looking for an online yoga teacher training, it’s important to consider a variety of factors in order to find the best fit for you, however, these are just some of the things you may want to take into account when making your decision.